tweag/python-monorepo-example/2017-06-27-streaming-libraries.md

    input `ByteString` is closed.

 Now these conditions do not refer to some *evaluation* that may happen lazily.
-The programmer is no longer responsible for discerning values from effectful computations, the compiler will do it for her.
+The programmer is no longer responsible for distinguishing values from effectful computations, the compiler will do it for them.
-Thus, by using a streaming library, we are reducing the amount of unaided thinking that the programmer needs to invest.
+Thus, by using a streaming library, we are reducing the amount of unaided bookkeeping that the programmer needs to conduct.

 Let us consider the full program for the sake of completeness.
 ```Haskell